Ri-Dearg/corona-tales/README.md

 #### Setup.py
 1. A setup.py file has been created for easy deployment.
-0. At a python terminal you can run `python setup.py sdist` to create a source distributable
+0. At a python terminal, you can run `python setup.py sdist` to create a source distributable
-0. This can then be unpacked, and the module be installed by running python `setup.py install` from its directory.
+0. This can then be unpacked, and the module is installed by running python `setup.py install` from its directory.
 0. This will install the package for modification.
-0. This will allow you to run the program locally, if you wish
+0. This will allow you to run the program locally if you wish
 0. The steps from 6 onwards from the above instructions will still have to be followed.

 ## Heroku Deployment